True Blue Salvias You Can Rely On for Garden Serenity

 South American Favorites

 Aside from Big Leaf Sages, some of our favorite South American species range from cerulean to royal blue forms of true blue.
+All are water-loving and adaptable from full sun to partial shade.
 They include:

 - Blue Vine Sage (S. cacaliifolia), Zone 8 -- native to Mexico and Central America